-Kidney drugs hampered by high blood phosphateAugust 18th, 2011 in Diseases, Conditions, Syndromes /
+Kidney drugs hampered by high blood phosphateAugust 18, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 High blood phosphate levels can set chronic kidney disease (CKD) patients on a rapid path to kidney failure, according to a study appearing in an upcoming issue of the Journal of the American Society Nephrology (JASN).
 To make matters worse, phosphate appears to interfere with the effectiveness of important kidney medications.

 The kidneys of patients with CKD cannot efficiently get rid of wastes such as excess phosphate in the blood.
 As a result, the kidneys become overloaded with phosphate.
 Carmine Zoccali, MD (CNR-IBIM, Clinical Epidemiology and Physiopathology of Renal Diseases and Hypertension of Reggio Calabria, Italy) and his colleagues wondered how this phosphate overload affects the kidneys of patients with CKD.
 They also wondered whether phosphate overload alters the effects of ramipril, a drug prescribed to slow the progression of kidney disease.
 (The use of ramipril and other drugs in its class represents the current standard of care for patients with CKD.)